Vehicle registration certificate: United Kingdom

-In the UK the document (V5C) was previously referred to as the "log book", and this name is still common usage.
-The document is issued by the DVLA and tracks the registered keeper of the vehicle, rather than the owner.
-When a vehicle is transferred, exported, scrapped or had major modification (new engine, chassis or factors affecting the taxation class) the form is returned to the DVLA, who issue a new document, if appropriate, with the amended details.
+In the UK the document is the V5C, also commonly called the "log book".
+The document is issued by the DVLA and tracks the registered keeper of the vehicle.
+When a vehicle is transferred, exported, scrapped or had major modification (new engine, chassis or factors affecting the taxation class) the form is returned to the DVLA with details of the required changes, who then issue a new document with the details amended.